 - The shears come with the rubber sleeve so you don't poke your clothing or yourself with the pointed blades (but never put on the rubber cap while the blades are dirty, of course, especially with diseased plants)

 - This two-pack deal is better value for money than getting just the one

-- Are obviously not as durable as the more expensive pruners on our list; the spring can be weak on some items
+- Are obviously not as durable as the more expensive pruners on our list; the spring can be weak

 - Not for anything thick or woody like rose stems or hydrangeas

 - Some buyers find them smaller than expected